The short answer

 Calgary climate?

-Altitude moderate.
-Summer heat: morning/evening only, watch UV (pannus risk).
-Winter: -25°C limits to 20–30 min, booties + coat.
-Smoke season AQHI >7 = leashed walks only.
-Spring + fall = peak conditioning.
+Altitude is moderate.
+Summer: morning and evening only, watch UV (pannus risk).
+Winter: -25°C limits to 20 to 30 minutes; booties and a coat.
+Smoke season AQHI above 7 = leashed walks only.
+Spring and fall are peak conditioning.

 Border Collie Adoption Calgary

-Where to find them, costs, BC mixes, why BCs end up in rescues.
+Where to find them, costs, BC mixes, and why BCs end up in rescues.

 Border Collie Health Issues